Feingold members do not get any perks for referring others. We just want the world to be a little bit healthier.

 Any fresh or frozen uncured meats, (no purple USDA stamp, no added solution).

-(check carefully on salmon for red dye)
+Any fresh or frozen plain fish (check carefully on salmon for red dye)

 Any fresh or frozen plain poultry that says "minimally processed" and has no added solution, flavors or broth.